When you support CPH, you support artistry, community and lifelong learning in Cleveland.

 Director - Send Message

 Donald Carrier is an actor, teacher and director who has worked extensively in theatre and film across North America.
 He spent nine seasons at the Stratford Festival playing leading roles in As You Like It, The Importance of Being Earnest, Twelfth Night, Coriolanus, The Merchant of Venice and Measure for Measure, among many others.
 He spent three seasons at the Old Globe under renowned director Adrian Noble appearing in The Merchant of Venice, The Taming of the Shrew and Amadeus, among many others.
 He also spent two seasons at the Shaw Festival.
 Other favorite credits include The Duchess of Malfi (Helen Hayes Nomination), Shakespeare Theatre; Shining City, Studio Theatre; Gross Indecency, Huntington Theatre; and The School for Scandal, Chicago Shakespeare Theatre.
-For the Cleveland Play House, he has appeared in Lincolnesque, Noises Off!, Ten Chimneys, In The Next Room, or The Vibrator Play, Yentl, The Little Foxes, The Crucible, Luna Gale, All the Way and Shakespeare in Love.
+For the Cleveland Play House, he has appeared in Lincolnesque, Noises Off!, Ten Chimneys, In The Next Room, or The Vibrator Play, Yentl, The Little Foxes, The Crucible, Luna Gale, All the Way, Shakespeare in Love and What the Constitution Means to Me.

 Singing